Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Introduction

 Let $M$ be a K\"{a}hler manifold, with a smooth normal-crossings divisor $D = D_1 \cup \ldots \cup D_k \subset M$, where $D_j$ are the smooth irreducible components of $D$.
 We require that each $D_j$ be Poincar\'{e} dual to some positive multiple of the K\"{a}hler form $\omega$.
 In this paper, we consider three versions of the Fukaya category: the {\bf affine Fukaya category} $\mathcal{F}(M \setminus D)$, the {\bf relative Fukaya category} $\mathcal{F}(M,D)$, and the {\bf full Fukaya category} $\mathcal{F}(M)$.

 First let us describe the affine Fukaya category.
 It is closely related to the exact Fukaya category of the exact symplectic manifold $M \setminus D$, as defined by Seidel in \cite{Seidel2008}.

 First we explain the objects of the affine Fukaya category.
 If $P$ is a symplectic manifold, we denote by $\mathcal{G}P \To P$ the Lagrangian Grassmannian of $P$, whose fibre over $p \in P$ is the space of Lagrangian subspaces of $T_pP$.
 Any smooth Lagrangian immersion $i:L \To P$ comes with an associated lift $i_*: L \To \mathcal{G}P$.
-We define an {\bf anchored Lagrangian brane} $L^{\#}$ in $P$ to be a Lagrangian immersion $i:L \To P$, together with a lift
+We define an {\bf anchored Lag\-rangi\-an brane} $L^{\#}$ in $P$ to be a Lag\-rang\-i\-an immersion $i:L \To P$, together with a lift

 where $\widetilde{\mathcal{G}}P$ is the universal abelian cover of the total space of $\mathcal{G}P$ (i.e., the one corresponding to the commutator subgroup of $\pi_1(\mathcal{G}P)$), together with a choice of Pin structure on $L$.
 The `anchored' terminology comes from \cite{Fukaya2010a}, where a closely-related concept is studied.